BioSchemas/governance/governance.md

 ### Creation of a Working Group

-A Working Group may be established when a group of individuals identify a perceived need for consuming mark up for a Life Sciences resource that is not satisfied using existing Bioschemas profiles.
+A Working Group may be established when a group of individuals identify a perceived need for generating or consuming mark up for a Life Sciences resource that is not satisfied using existing Bioschemas profiles.

 The creation of a working group needs to be approved by the Steering Council.
 The proposal of a working group must:

 * Identify group members and working group lead(s);

-* Define the objectives for the working group;
+* Define the objectives for the working group which may be just to provide guidance on how to use an existing type/profile for a particular community);

 * Define at least one use case for the consumption of the markup;